murex/Dev-Interview-Preparation/README.md

 We grouped the learning material for both Java and C++ into four knowledge domains (Language Basics, Data Structures, Object-Oriented Programming, and Algorithms).

 ## What to Prepare
-Based on your choice and preference, you will be selected for either an OOP or an Algorithm based technical interview.
+After an internal evaluation, you will be selected for either an OOP or an Algorithm based technical interview.

 The OOP-based interview will include questions from the following knowledge domains:
 1. Language Basics